Childcare Volunteer Program in Laos - Luang Prabang

 Volunteers need to arrive in Luang Prabang on the Sunday before orientation.
 When you arrive, you will be greeted at the airport by a member of the local team and transported to the volunteer accommodation.
 Your accommodation is covered by your Program Fee and includes the night before your program orientation.

-If you are traveling in Vientiane, Laos prior to your volunteer program, we can arrange for you to be picked up in Vientiane on the day before your program orientation for an additional pick-up fee cost.
+If you are travelling in Vientiane, Laos prior to your volunteer program, we can arrange for you to be picked up in Vientiane on the day before your program orientation for an additional pick-up fee cost.

 There are two options for orientation in Laos:

 One-day Orientation: This runs for a full day and covers everything you need to know for your volunteer program in Laos, including an introduction to the IVHQ Laos program, the local team, general rules and a class on the local culture and language.
 In the afternoon, you’ll learn about the local projects, go on a walking tour of the local area, arrange your SIM card, and finish the day planting vegetables like a local.
-The orientation will also give you a chance to meet other volunteers and swap contact details for weekend travel and socializing.
+The orientation will also give you a chance to meet other volunteers and swap contact details for weekend travel and socialising.

 Introduction Week: This not only teaches you everything you need to know for your volunteer project, but also gives you the opportunity to learn more about the culture and tick off some must-do Laos experiences including a language lesson, cooking class, village walk and visits to the KuangSi waterfall, bear conservation sanctuary, ancient history temple and forest temples.
-This week has an additional cost of $435.
+This week has an additional cost of US$435 (approximately AU$689).

 Join the Introduction Week by making a note in your application or contacting your IVHQ Program Manager after you register.